kamimrcht/webpage/othello.md

 <img src="files/seqothello2.png" alt="drawing" width="700"/>

 Again, there are lots of simplifications here.
 SeqOthello performs k-mer partitioning for better efficiency, thus Othello is also used to compute k-mer buckets that will be compressed with adequate strategies, according to their presence/absence patterns.
+Othello will also work with way more classes in real life.

 Next up : another hashing technique, **minimal perfect hashing** and in particular the paper by Limasset et al. in 2017, and how to index k-mers with it.